koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_20_img_1.md

+# The image 1 in slide 20 of lecture 13 contains:
 The image is a complex diagram structured into three main sections: "Idea to Market," "Business Readiness," and "Order to Payment."
 Each section is filled with a series of arrows, labels, and annotations that detail processes and flows.

 1. **Idea to Market Section:**